Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bossroom/optimizing-bossroom.md

 Netcode’s [NetworkManager](../../components/networkmanager.md) provides some configuration options, one of which is the [tick rate](../../advanced-topics/networktime-ticks.md).
 The tick rate configuration option determines the frequency at which network ticks occur.
 The ideal tick rate value relies on balancing smoothness, accuracy, and bandwidth usage.

-Lowering the tick rate reduces the frequency of NetworkVariable update messages (because they are sent at each tick).
+Lowering the tick rate reduces the frequency of NetworkVariable update messages (because they're sent at each tick).
 However, since it reduces the frequency of updates, it also reduces the smoothness of gameplay for the clients.
 You can reduce the impact of lower tick rates by using interpolation to provide smoothness, such as in the NetworkTransform.
 However, because there are fewer updates, the interpolation will be less accurate because it has less information.

 In the Boss Room sample, we found an ideal tick rate value by manually testing different values using the same scenarios.
-To define the scenarios, we looked at where we used NetworkVariables and which most frequently needed to be updated to provide smooth gameplay.
+To define the scenarios, we looked at where we used NetworkVariables and which most often needed to be updated to provide smooth gameplay.
 We identified NetworkTransforms as the most sensitive use of NetworkVariables, so we defined our scenarios around players moving, launching arrows, and tossing items.
 We compared video captures of these scenarios and determined that the smallest tick rate value that gave clients smooth and accurate gameplay was 30 ticks per second.

 ## Further potential optimizations {#further-potential-optimizations}

 Even with all the optimizations above, it’s possible to further reduce the bandwidth requirements of the Boss Room sample with additional optimizations.

 As a vertical slice of a small-scale co-op game, the bandwidth usage of the Boss Room sample is already pretty low.
-Still, the following techniques could reduce it further or improve other performance considerations, such as responsiveness.
+Still, the following techniques can reduce it further or improve other performance considerations, such as responsiveness.

 ### Unreliable RPCs vs. reliable RPCs {#unreliable-rpcs-vs-reliable-rpcs}